Back to Application Documentation.

 (Link to article).

 The simple_cycpep_predict application is intended for rapidly sampling closed conformations of small peptides constrained by backbone cyclization.
-These peptides may be composed of any mixture of L- and D-amino acids (and/or glycine).
+These peptides may be composed of any mixture of L- and D-amino acid residues (and/or glycine), and any combination of L- and D-oligourea residues.
 Optionally, the user may specify that solutions must have a certain number of backbone hydrogen bonds.
 The user may also require disulfides between disulfide-forming residues, in which case all disulfide permutations are sampled using the TryDisulfPermutations mover.
 The user may also specify that certain positions are cross-linked with cross-linking agents, in which case the CrosslinkerMover is used to place cross-linking agents.
 Unlike sampling performed with the Abinitio-Relax application, sampling is fragment-independent; that is, no database of known structures is required.

 A sample command-line invocation of this application would be: